Os renovadores

-Os Renovadores (the Renewers) or Os Novos (New ones) was a group of artists who wanted to renew the visual Galician arts from the 1920s.
+Os Renovadores (the Renewers) or Os Novos (New ones) was a group of artists who wanted to renew the visual Galician arts during the 1920s.

 Artists

 It was a diverse movement.
 Maside, Souto, Colmeiro, Seoane, Eiroa, Mazas, Torres, Laxeiro and others, are considered members of the group.
-José Frau is sometimes named, and is also included Virxilio Blanco, who went to Cuba at a very young age.
+José Frau is sometimes named, as is Virxilio Blanco, who went to Cuba at a young age.
 For their support and influence, it is also common to include Castelao, Camilo Díaz and Asorey.
 Some others were Urbano Lugrís, María Antonia Dans, student of Lolita Díaz (first woman member of Real Academia Galega de Belas Artes) with Elena Gago; and Ángel Johán, Colombo, Cebreiro, Pesqueira, Concheiro, Bonome, etc. or the surrealists Granell and Mallo.
 Isaac Díaz Pardo, after the murder of his father Camilo Díaz, continued the legacy of his family of artists, and renewed the forms of design and ceramics.

-The precursors
+Precursors

 Since the Séculos Escuros (Dark Centuries), efforts to maintain the dignity of Galician culture were made in Arts (like Compostelan Baroque), Science and Education (with Martin Sarmiento and Benito J. Feijoo), and in Literature (as recent discoveries show).

 In the 19th century, some events led to a resurgence (Rexurdimento), especially in poetry.
 In plastic arts, like in painting, there is an affinity for romantic and post-impressionist landscapes influenced by Cézanne.
 Among them there is a regionalist feeling for their landscapes, and some Galicians, like Valle-Inclán, accused the artistic primacy of the Madrid – Valencia axis inside Iberian Peninsule.
 Some of the most Galician promising artists died young and were called 'the Sick Generation'.